 No need for fancy footage or graphical elements.
 This is just a face-to-face video conversation with your audience and they will connect most effectively when you strip all the fancy video elements out of this.

 You’re inviting your audience into the living room of your business and letting them see the face, and hear the voice of your president (regardless of how photogenic they may or may not be).

 Even in industrial B2B marketing, It’s all about intimacy.

 5. Customer Testimonial Video

 Testimonials build social proof and show your audience that there are others who trust you.
-In social media, email marketing, website strategy, and content marketing it’s important to showcase happy customers.
+In social media, email marketing, website strategy, and video content marketing it’s important to showcase happy customers.

 Video testimonials are a simple and effective way to do that.

-This is another place where simple videos work great.
+This is another place where simple industrial videos work great.
 These don’t require fancy animations, or highly produced title graphics.

 Your B2B customers can be impacted by other B2B customers who sing your praise.
 Text testimonials are harder to identify with, but watching a peer endorse a product or service can be very impactful.

 It may take a little time to gather these videos but piecing together a few video testimonials is a great way to promote your industrial brand and build trust.